casbin/casbin-website/docs/RBAC.md

 ## Use pattern matching in RBAC

-Sometimes, you want some subjects (or objects) with the specific pattern to be automatically granted to a role.
+Sometimes, you want some subjects, object or domains/tenants with the specific pattern to be automatically granted to a role.
 Pattern matching functions in RBAC can help you do that.
 A pattern matching function shares the same parameters and return value as the previous [matcher function](https://casbin.org/docs/en/syntax-for-models#functions-in-matchers).

+The pattern matching function supports each parameter of g.

 We know that normally RBAC is expressed as ``g(r.sub, p.sub)`` in matcher.
 Then we will use policy like: